ielvisd/eqara/pedagogy.md

 ### Chapter 9.
 Myths & Realities about Mathematical Acceleration

 *   **Developmental Appropriateness:** Academic acceleration **does not** lead to adverse psychological consequences for capable students.
 The appropriate time for advanced study is **solely dependent on prerequisite mastery**.
 *   **Depth of Learning:** Accelerated students learn **as much material, just as deeply** (e.g., two years of material in one year) over a proportionally shorter time frame as non-accelerated peers.
-Math Academy ensures deep learning by covering a superset of major textbook content and enforcing 100% mastery.
+Mastery-based systems ensure deep learning by covering comprehensive content and enforcing 100% mastery before advancement.
 *   **Running Out of Courses:** Calculus is **not** the "end of the road."
 There are more university-level math courses (Linear Algebra, Multivariable Calculus, Differential Equations, etc.) *above* Calculus BC than high school courses *below* it.
 Acceleration opens career doors and leads to higher lifetime professional accomplishment (especially in STEM).
 *   **Higher-Grade Math > Grade-Level Competition Problems:** For most students who apply math in other fields, **learning more advanced subjects** (e.g., Linear Algebra) is more productive than focusing on niche, complex competition problems.

 ---

 ## III.
-Math Academy's Cognitive Learning Strategies (The Technology)
+Cognitive Learning Strategies (The Technology)

 ### Chapter 4.
 Core Technology: the Knowledge Graph (Recap and Deep Dive)